geoserver/geoserver/doc/en/user/source/services/wms/configuration.rst

 The request limit options allow the administrator to limit the resources consumed by each WMS ``GetMap`` request.

-The following table shows each option name, a description, and the minimum GeoServer version at which the option is available (old versions will just ignore it if set).
+The following table shows the option names, a description, and the minimum GeoServer version at which the option is available (older versions will ignore it if set).

 .. list-table::
    :widths: 10 80 10